cuberoot-sw/cuberoot-sw.github.com/_drafts/angular-phonecat-tutorial-in-react-js.markdown

 ### PhoneCat components
 Our next task is identifying the components.
-This is a very subjective topic and each individual can have different opinions.
+This is a very subjective topic and everybody can have different opinions.
-Here are the components I've decided for the Home page.
+Here are the components I've decided to go with for the Home page.

 ![alt text](/public/images/phonecat/home-page.png)

+Here is our components hierarchy -

 ```
 - PhoneCatWrapper (blue)